meirizarrygelpi/rational/README.md

 	Mul(t, u) = -Mul(u, t) = +i
 ```
 Zorn octonions are commonly known as [split-octonions](https://en.wikipedia.org/wiki/Split-octonion).
 The type is named after M.A.
 Zorn, who developed a vector-matrix algebra for working with split-octonions.

+Alternatively, you can obtain the Zorn octonions from a complex Cayley-Dickson construct with `rational.Cockle` values; or from a perplex Cayley-Dickson construct with `rational.Cockle` values.

 ### rational.Ultra